 - Turismo de Lisboa is organised into two sections.
 The first of these is “Lisboa Visitors Bureau”, which promotes leisure tourism.
 The other is “Lisboa Convention Bureau”, which promotes business tourism and is run by a member of the board of management.

 - The management may decide to set up other sections, committees or working groups.

 - The management shall define the criteria for membership of any section, committee or working group, as well as the respective competences, resources and regulations.

-- Turismo de Lisboa’s head office is Rua do Arsenal, n.º 23, in Lisbon.
+- Turismo de Lisboa’s head office is Rua do Arsenal, n.º 23, in Lisboa.

 - Turismo de Lisboa will remain an operational entity for an indefinite period.